Nazehs/trivia-app/README.md

 4. Search for questions based on a text query string.
 5. Play the quiz game, randomizing either all questions or within a specific category.

-Completing this trivia app will give you the ability to structure plan, implement, and test an API - skills essential for enabling your future applications to communicate with others.

-## Starting and Submitting the Project

-[Fork](https://help.github.com/en/articles/fork-a-repo) the project repository and [clone](https://help.github.com/en/articles/cloning-a-repository) your forked repository to your machine.
-Work on the project locally and make sure to push all your changes to the remote repository before submitting the link to your repository in the Classroom.

 ## About the Stack

 We started the full stack application for you.
 It is designed with some key functional areas: